kekyo/maplibre-gl-layers/README.md

 Similar to sprite movement interpolation, you can also interpolate image rotation and angle rotation for offset rotation.
 While these functions are similar, they are distinct from sprite position interpolation.

-Use `rotationInterpolation` to smooth changes to `rotateDeg` and/or `offset.offsetDeg`.
+Use `interpolation` to smooth changes to `rotateDeg` and/or `offset.offsetDeg`.
 Each accepts its own `durationMs` and optional easing function.
-While interpolation is active, the angles update every frame until the specified duration completes; passing `null` disables interpolation.
+While interpolation is active, the angles update every frame until the specified duration completes; passing `null` disables interpolation for that angle.

 Below are examples of applying interpolation for the image rotation angle and offset angle respectively: